dmaters/opengl-renderer/README.md

 ## Notable features

 - Skybox is rendered in screen-space
+- Directional lighing position and shadows are dynamic based on scene size.
 - Point light shadow-mapping, using cubemapped depth buffers managed with geometry shaders.
 - Modern OpenGL with DSA/AZDO
+- Ambient diffuse lighting is computed with IBL, irradiance map is dinamically computed from the skybox with a compute shader.